sspverif/sspverif.github.io/src/for-loops.md

 Limitations
 - We require the two for-loops to be of the same length.
 - Aborts need to be at identical times on the left and the right.
+- Randomness mapping can only be done within a single iteration of the for loop.